EndenDragon/INFO201-Group-Project/README.md

 word, and store the statistics into a new data frame.

 ### Libraries Used by This Project
+- We are using `tm`, especially its `removePunctuation()` function, for removing punctuation marks from chat messages we scraped from Discord API.
+- We are using [`pluralize`](https://github.com/hrbrmstr/pluralize) to transform words in plural form into singular form.
 - We will be using `httr` to make request to and get data from Discord API.
 - We will be using `jsonlite` to parse `.json` files that store data we retrieved from Discord API.